Technology-Notes/clearcontainers-runtime-wiki/Clear-Containers-Architecture.md

 within those containers.

 The `agent` execution unit is the pod.
 An `agent` pod is a container sandbox defined by a set of namespaces (NS, UTS, IPC and PID). `cc-runtime` can run several containers per pod to support container engines that require multiple containers running inside a single VM.
-In case of docker, `cc-runtime` runs a single container per pod.
+In the case of docker, `cc-runtime` creates a single container per pod.

 The `agent` uses a communication protocol defined by the [hyperstart](https://github.com/hyperhq/hyperstart) project.
-This was done to maintain backward compatibility with the `hyperstart` agent used in 2.1 version of `Clear Containers`.
+This was chosen to maintain backward compatibility with the `hyperstart` agent used in the 2.x `Clear Containers` architecture.

 The `agent` interface consists of:
 - A control serial channel over which the `agent` sends and receives specific commands for controlling and managing pods and containers.
 Detailed information about the commands can be found at [`agent api`](https://github.com/clearcontainers/agent/tree/master/api)
-- An I/O serial channel for passing the container processes output streams (stdout, stderr) back to cc-proxy and receiving the input stream (stdin) for them.
-As all streams for all containers are going through one single serial channel, hyperstart prepends them with container specific sequence numbers.
-There are at most 2 sequence numbers per container process, one for stdout and stdin, and another one for stderr.
+- An I/O serial channel for passing the container processes output streams (stdout, stderr) back to `cc-proxy` and receiving the input stream (stdin) for them.
+As all streams for all containers are going through one single serial channel, the `agent` prepends them with container specific sequence numbers.
+There are at most two sequence numbers per container process: one for stdout and stdin, and another one for stderr.

 The `agent` supports the following commands:
 - `StartPodCmd`: Sets up a pod in a newly created VM.
 - `NewContainerCmd`: Creates a new container within a pod.
-This needs to be sent after the StartPodCmd has been issued for starting a pod.
-This starts the container process as well.
+This needs to be sent after the `StartPodCmd` has been issued for starting a pod.
+This command also starts the container process.
 - `ExecCmd`: Executes a new process within an already running container.
 - `KillContainerCmd`: `cc-shim` uses this to send signals to a container process.
 - `WinsizeCmd`: `cc-shim` uses this to change terminal size of the terminal associated with a container.
 - `RemoveContainerCmd`: Removes a container from the pod.
-This command will fail for a container in running state.
+This command will fail if the container is in a running state.
 - `Destroypod`: Removes all containers within a pod .
-All containers need to be in stopped state for this command to succeed.
-Frees resources associated with the pod.
+All containers need to be in a stopped state for this command to succeed.
+The command also frees resources associated with the pod.

 Each control message is composed of a command code and a payload required for the command: